bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

 !!! tip "If you are not using Windows"
     We are primarily using SQL Server Management Studio to get the execution plans.
 If you are not using Windows, you can also use Azure Data Studio-t to [obtain the query plan](https://richbenner.com/2019/02/azure-data-studio-execution-plans/).

-In the following exercises we will check the best query plan the optimizer chose and the server executed.
-In SQL Server Management Studio open the _Query_ menu and check [_Include Actual Execution Plan_](https://docs.microsoft.com/en-us/sql/relational-databases/performance/display-an-actual-execution-plan).
+In the following exercises, we will check the best query plan the optimizer chose and the server executed.
+In SQL Server Management Studio, open the _Query_ menu and check [_Include Actual Execution Plan_](https://docs.microsoft.com/en-us/sql/relational-databases/performance/display-an-actual-execution-plan).

 ![Enable query plan](../images/queryopt/queryopt-include-plan.png)